Blendify/blender-manual/blender_docs/manual/modeling/meshes/editing/faces.rst

    Larger values are required for triangles with a shared edge that is small, relative to the size of the other edges of the triangles.
 Compare UVs
-   When enabled, it will prevent union of triangles that are not also adjacent in the active UV map.
+   When enabled, it will prevent the union of triangles that are not also adjacent in the active UV map.
 Compare Vertex Color
-   When enabled, it will prevent union of triangles that have no matching vertex color.
+   When enabled, it will prevent the union of triangles that have no matching vertex color.
 Compare Sharp
-   When enabled, it will prevent union of triangles that share an edge marked as sharp.
+   When enabled, it will prevent the union of triangles that share an edge marked as sharp.
 Compare Materials
-   When enabled, it will prevent union of triangles that do not have the same material assigned.
+   When enabled, it will prevent the union of triangles that do not have the same material assigned.

 .. hint::

-   When isolated groups of faces are selected these can be combined with :ref:`Create Face <modeling-mesh-make-face-edge-dissolve>` or :ref:`modeling-mesh-deleting-dissolve-faces`, this is not limited to quads.
+   When isolated groups of faces are selected, they can be combined with :ref:`Create Face <modeling-mesh-make-face-edge-dissolve>` or :ref:`modeling-mesh-deleting-dissolve-faces`;
+   this is not limited to quads.